royhobbstn/tileCSVmerge/README.md

 Prerequisites: You must have gsutil installed.
 Using a Google Cloud Instance will set this up automatically.

-Don't skimp on your instance, and use a SSD drive.

 ```
 sudo apt-get install git